ahmedfgad/GeneticAlgorithmPython/docs/source/gacnn.md

 # `pygad.gacnn` Module

-This section of the PyGAD's library documentation discusses the **pygad.gacnn** module.
+This section of the documentation discusses the **pygad.gacnn** module.

 The `pygad.gacnn` module trains convolutional neural networks using the genetic algorithm.
 It makes use of the 2 modules `pygad` and `pygad.cnn`.